1deyce/BankApp-flask/README.md

 # BankApp-flask
 Python, Flask, HTML.

-Certainly!
-Here's a more comprehensive example of a README for a Flask app:

 # Flask App README

-This repository contains a Flask web application that allows users to [describe the main functionality or purpose of your Flask app].
+This repository contains a Flask web application that functions as a basic banking app.

 ## Prerequisites